Ann Swanson

 Five years ago, I happened to sit by Senator James Ruchti at a Pocatello Chamber of Commerce Meeting.
 It was a legislative update after the session was over.
 I was impressed that he was writing notes to himself as the other legislators spoke.
 I thought he might be preparing critical remarks, but I realized he was noting what the others said, so he didn’t repeat them.
 He wanted to offer his own input.

 I knew James in High School and have admired his commitment to public service and his eloquence at the meeting.
-We chatted afterwards and he asked me if I thought about running for office.
+We chatted afterward and he asked me if I thought about running for office.
 I was flattered.
 I hadn’t given the idea much thought, but after the meeting, I realized the idea sounded interesting.
 Community service and stewardship are high values of mine.

-I had also attended a panel of women in politics about that same time.
+Around that same time, I had also attended a panel of women in politics about that same time.
 Donna Boe was on the panel, and I asked her how someone with interest in running for office should begin.
 She replied that the best way is to work on someone’s campaign, so you can learn what goes into the process.

 Since then I have helped with several other local campaigns.
 I am grateful for the education I have had about the election process.
 In preparation for running, I have attended City Council meetings, served on the Chamber Legislative Committee, organized the annual Richard Stallings Banquet and remain connected to Pocatello through my work at the Small Business Development Center and volunteering as a Pocatello TrailBlazer with the Chamber.
 I am ready to listen and discuss ideas with voters.
 I hope to serve the community in a way that makes my mentors proud.